+Service Design.
 Process Improvement.
-Productivity.
+Functional Reviews.
 Redtape Reduction.
 Accountability.
 Risk Compliance.

 The essence of our service is that we we get our hands dirty and deliver honest, no-nonsense stuff that works.
-What we do is give practical, direct, hands-on solutions to process, productivity and compliance issues.
-We give you people who are skilled in process methods, or documentation, or compliance frameworks to help you cut through and get the changes done.
+What we do is give practical, direct, hands-on solutions to service, process, productivity and compliance issues.
+We give you people who are skilled in process and service methods, systems thinking or compliance frameworks to help you cut through and get the changes done.

 What we don’t do is snow you, on-sell you, soften our recommendations to ensure ongoing contracts, or hold back technical info that may make us redundant.
 We won’t go soft to get auditing and other consulting work, because we’re not auditors.

-- give you guidance on SOC reporting and auditing types
+- give you guidance on current and desired capacity and capability

-- work with your Risk Management system and auditors, and above all,
+- work with your team to build supporting systems, and above all,

 - do it in a cost-effective way.